Weierstrass function

 Plot of Weierstrass function over the interval [−2, 2].
 Like some other fractals, the function exhibits self-similarity: every zoom (red circle) is similar to the global plot.

 In mathematics, the Weierstrass function, named after its discoverer, Karl Weierstrass, is an example of a real-valued function that is continuous everywhere but differentiable nowhere.
 It is also an example of a fractal curve.

+The Weierstrass function has historically served the role of a pathological function, being the first published example (1872) specifically concocted to challenge the notion that every continuous function is differentiable except on a set of isolated points.
+(Note: At least two researchers formulated continuous, nowhere differentiable functions before Weierstrass, but their findings were not published in their lifetimes.

+Around 1831, Bernard Bolzano (1781–1848), a Czech mathematician, philosopher, and Catholic priest, constructed such a function; however, it was not published until 1922.
+See: